weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

 Once the directories have been determined, as usual on startup, the directories are created if not existing, and default configuration files are created if they are not found.

-### Compilation options

-The WeeChat home can be forced at compilation time, now the default value is an empty string instead of `$HOME/.weechat`:

-- CMake:
-  - `-DWEECHAT_HOME=xxx`
-- autotools:
-  - environment variable `WEECHAT_HOME`

-### Environment variables

-The following environment variables are used by WeeChat, there are no changes:

-- `WEECHAT_HOME`: force a WeeChat home
-- `WEECHAT_EXTRA_LIBDIR`: directory with plugins.

-### Command line options

-The two command line options are kept unchanged, if they are used, the XDG directories are completely ignored and the 4 new directories variables point to the same directory:

-- `-d` / `--dir`: forces WeeChat home
-- `-t` / `--temp-dir`: forces WeeChat to use a temporary home directory, deleted upon exit.

 ### Impacted functions